-While the exact cause of toxic erythema is still unknown, health experts speculate that it has something to do with newborns’ hair follicles.
+While the exact cause of toxic erythema can be unknown or due to hormonal imbalance, health experts likewise speculate that it has something to do with newborns’ hair follicles.

 Babies born vaginally, especially in hot, wet climates appear to be more prone to developing rashes.
 Reports also indicate a positive connection between the length of labor to the occurrence and duration of erythema toxicum.

 Erythema toxicum may be benign, self-limiting, and asymptomatic; however, other conditions cause the same symptoms.
 Some of these require treatment.

 These conditions include:

 - Infections, such as folliculitis, congenital cutaneous candidiasis, and impetigo.
 Remember that any kind of infection requires prompt treatment.

 - Heat rash

 - Transient neonatal pustular dermatosis, another benign condition that needs no treatment

 Be the first to let Hello Doctor know your thoughts!